mrmatho/7dt-slides/pages/networks.md

 1. Complete the worksheet by connecting the terms to the corresponding images and their definitions.
     - You can work with a partner, but you must write your own answers.

 2. (If time) A small business wants to set up a network.
-They have 10 computers, 2 printers, and 1 internet connection.
+They have 4 computers, 2 printers, and 1 internet connection.
+Three of the computers are in one room, and the other computer is in a different room (the manager's office).
     - Draw a diagram of how you would set up the network, including any switches or routers that you would use.
     - Research the cost of the equipment you would need and calculate the total cost.